-After some experimentation, our legendary Qing Dynasty farmer developed a new and exciting kind of Oolong that was processed in a way that enhanced the bug-bitten summer leaves.
-While other famers were throwing away their crops, he sold it all to John Dodd.
+After some experimentation, our legendary Qing Dynasty farmer developed a new and exciting kind of oolong that was processed in a way that enhanced the bug-bitten summer leaves.
+While other farmers were throwing away their crops, he sold it all to John Dodd.
 As legend has it, this amazing tea was so good that it reached the august hands of Queen Elizabeth II, who was herself a great tea lover.
-She reportedly favored the tea above all others and named it "Oriental Beauty."
+She reportedly favored the tea above all others and named it "Eastern Beauty."

-In the 1970's, Taiwan's booming economy shifted from agriculture to industry and technology.
-As the quality of life rose dramatically, people shifted from rural places like Bei Pu to cities like nearby Hsin Chu.
+In the 1970s, Taiwan's booming economy shifted from agriculture to industry and technology.
+As the quality of life rose dramatically, people moved from rural places like Beipu to cities like nearby Hsinchu.
 More and more people became interested in culture as they grew more affluent.
-High mountain Oolong from central Taiwan grew in popularity throughout the island and beyond, so much so that most people think of such tea first when they think of Taiwanese tea.
-The dwindling of land for tea plantations, migration to the city and the aging of the tea farmers themselves threatened the very existence of Taiwan's Oriental Beauty.
+High-mountain oolong from central Taiwan grew in popularity throughout the island and beyond, so much so that most people think of such tea first when they think of Taiwanese tea.
+The dwindling of land for tea plantations, migration to the city and the aging of the tea farmers themselves threatened the very existence of Taiwan's Eastern Beauty.
 There were some families who carried on, nonetheless.

-Mr. Gu is a fourth generation Oriental Beauty farmer who has, like his father before him, worked incredibly hard to preserve this amazing tea culture.
+Mr. Gu is a fourth-generation Eastern Beauty farmer who has, like his father before him, worked incredibly hard to preserve this amazing tea culture.
 They worked hard and expanded their traditional holdings to a neighboring field.
-With increased savings and years of hard work, they were able to revitalize Bei Pu's Oriental Beauty production.
-In 2000, Mr. Gu's Bao Ji Tea Company bought back several abandoned Oriental beauty farms, cleared several hectares and planted saplings there.
+With increased savings and years of hard work, they were able to revitalize Beipu's Eastern Beauty production.
+In 2000, Mr. Gu's Bao Ji Tea Company bought back several abandoned Eastern Beauty farms, cleared several hectares and planted saplings there.
 They have thrived and are beginning to produce tea again.

-Mr. Gu's son has this year begun to take an active role in the family's production, ensuring a future for Oriental Beauty tea and a fifth generation of magical Bao Ji tea.
-It is returning to popularity, and more people are discovering or returning to this amazing tea.
+Mr. Gu's son has this year begun to take an active role in the family's production, ensuring a future for Eastern Beauty and a fifth generation of magical Bao Ji tea.
+It is returning to popularity and more people are discovering or returning to this amazing tea.

-Mr. Gu's organic Oriental Beauty is a real treat, as is any time in his company.
+Mr. Gu's organic Eastern Beauty is a real treat, as is any time in his company.
 He does a lot to promote sustainable agriculture that protects Nature and traditional culture.
-He is simple, genuine and giving; and he enthusiastically leapt at the opportunity to donate some of his tea to our project and share it with all of you.
+He is simple, genuine and giving, and he enthusiastically leapt at the opportunity to donate some of his tea to our

+Center.
 His face lit up when we told him people around the world would have a chance to appreciate his tea as much as we do.
 We hope that any of you who visit Taiwan get a chance to visit with him and share a traditional Hakka meal and some amazing tea.
 His tea center also does a lot to promote and preserve other aspects of Hakka culture like food, ground tea (leicha), pomelo tea, vinegar production, regional art and music and even bamboo tea utensils carved by hand.
 His son is actually also quite famous for making amazing tea utensils.